[email protected] +86-571-85161516

 What Is Image Retention (Image Persistence) on LCD Displays?

-Image retention refers to a temporary residual image that remains visible on an LCD screen after a static image has been displayed for an extended time.
-The retained image usually fades gradually once the content changes.
+Image retention refers to a residual image that remains visible on an LCD screen after a static image has been displayed for an extended time.
+While “image retention” and “image persistence” are often used interchangeably in LCD displays, they are not entirely identical.
+Image retention is a general term describing temporary ghost images, whereas image persistence typically refers to longer-lasting effects caused by residual electrical charges.

 Common characteristics of LCD image retention include: